bendikMichal/pyretro-gui/docs/docs.md

 > `add_widget()` function has been added.
 Check [Adding widgets](#Adding-Widgets)

 ### Adding Widgets
-- You can add any pyretro-gui widget by using
+- You can add any pyretro-gui widget by doing
 ```python
 rg.add_widget(widget_instance)
 ```